 - the abnormal cells are spread out (diffuse) rather than grouped together when they’re examined under a microscope.

-Around 5,500 people are diagnosed with DLBCL each year in the UK.
-It can develop at any age, including in children, but it is more common in older people.
+Just under 5,500 people are diagnosed with DLBCL each year in the UK.
+It can develop at any age, but it is rare in children and is more common in older people.
 Most people diagnosed with DLBCL are 65 or over.
 DLBCL affects slightly more men than women.

 - autoimmune conditions like rheumatoid arthritis and systemic lupus erythematosus (DLBCL can develop as a result of long-term inflammation)